enterspeedhq/enterspeed-docs/docs/reference/js/items.md

    - **Result:** `[I, H, G]`

 # Defaults
-- By default, collection size is up to 15.000 items, can be increased per tenant basis.
+- Maximum collection size is 10.000 items, but it can be increased per tenant basis.
 Please reach out to Enterspeed if needed.
 - Default slice size during delivery request is 10.
 - Maximum slice size during delivery request is 100.